Platforms

 Instagram image sizing works best when you prepare for the exact frame instead of hoping the app will make every crop look intentional.

-Recommended dimensions and format
+Instagram dimensions and format

-Workflow that usually works
+Workflow that works

 Choose the specific Instagram placement first, crop to the correct ratio, resize to the matching dimensions, and keep the file light enough that app-side recompression has less work to do.
-The reason this order matters is that platforms often apply their own processing after upload.
-If you give the platform a clean, right-sized file, it has less opportunity to create obvious damage.
-If you upload an oversized or poorly chosen source, the platform tends to make the final compromise for you.

 Real examples

-Developer and operations angle
+Developer and operations notes

 Teams should build preset-based social workflows so editors and creators do not guess at aspect ratios on every upload.
-Teams that publish to multiple platforms benefit from standard presets and well-documented rules.
-This article helps turn vague advice into repeatable steps that marketers, editors, and support teams can actually follow.

-Common mistakes
+Common mistakes to avoid

 - Using one crop for square posts, portrait posts, and story frames.